 “I wish my successor, Lieutenant Commander Philip Wake, and the Society every success for the future and will be keeping in touch with my esteemed colleagues, friends and residents at this wonderful charity!”

-Commander Brian Boxall Hunt, CEO of Royal Alfred, said: “We are incredibly sad to be parting ways with Captain Glass and his support in making our care home such a success cannot be understated.
+Commander Brian Boxall Hunt, CEO of Royal Alfred, said: “We are incredibly sad to be parting ways with Captain Glass and his support in bringing our care home such success cannot be understated.
 Over his ten years as Chairman of Trustees at The Royal Alfred, he has always actively helped and encouraged us to deliver the best possible standard of care for our residents and tenants.
 He has also brought the right balance to the Society’s governance, allowing the charity to grow and develop further.

-“While he will be missed by all at the Society, we welcome incoming Chairman Phillip Wake and look forward to working with him to continuously improve our Society and care home for all that are connected with it.”
+“While he will be missed by all at the Society, we welcome incoming Chairman Phillip Wake and look forward to working with him to continuously improve our Society and care home for all that is connected with it.”

 Alongside Captain Glass’ contributions to The Royal Alfred, his achievements have also been recognised across the industry.
 In 2010, he was awarded the Merchant Navy Medal for exceptional services to navigational safety and seafarers’ charities – an award that focuses on outstanding contributions made to merchant shipping, its operations, development, personnel, welfare or safety, or on those who have performed an act of courage afloat.
 This was joined by a well deserved O.B.E.

 He also won the Beyond Governance Award at the most recent 3rd Sector Care Awards for ‘demonstrating an outstanding and sustainable contribution to The Royal Alfred’.